Nine arrested in international operation against Serbian drug network

 The raid took place in a warehouse in the city of Arlon in Belgium's southeast, where the suspects were discovered trying to conceal cocaine for export under concrete slabs, according to a statement from Belgian prosecutors.

-In a worldwide operation against a Serbian drug network on Saturday that resulted in the arrest of nine individuals, Belgian officials seized almost 115 kilogrammes of cocaine, according to the prosecution.
+A worldwide operation against a Serbian drug network on Saturday resulted in the arrest of nine individuals, as Belgian officials seized almost 115 kilogrammes of cocaine, according to the prosecution.

 The raid took place in a warehouse in the city of Arlon in Belgium's southeast, where the suspects were discovered trying to conceal cocaine for export under concrete slabs, according to a statement from Belgian prosecutors.